renard162/Anomaly_CPU_Fix_Launcher/README.md

   -d, --debug           Print game process details and keep console window open after game process termination.
 ```

+### Compatibility:
+In direct execution mode, without any arguments passed, the program looks for the `AnomalyLauncher.exe` file in the same directory.
+This file can be any launcher, including unofficial ones.

+When running, the program searches for one of the following executable files to adjust CPU affinity:

+- `AnomalyDX11AVX.exe`
+- `AnomalyDX11.exe`
+- `AnomalyDX10AVX.exe`
+- `AnomalyDX10.exe`
+- `AnomalyDX9AVX.exe`
+- `AnomalyDX9.exe`
+- `AnomalyDX8AVX.exe`
+- `AnomalyDX8.exe`

+These are the game's standard executable names.
+Regardless of modifications to the executables, the mod being played, or the file locations, if the game's executable matches one of these names, it will be recognized normally.
+Since many mods modify the game executables, the most general way to detect the running game is by checking the file name.

 ### Source Code and Compilation:
 [GitHub repository](https://github.com/renard162/Anomaly_CPU_Fix_Launcher)